-Certain Portfolios also may invest in sovereign debt issued by governments, their agencies or instrumentalities, or other government-related entities.
+The Portfolio also may invest in sovereign debt issued by governments, their agencies or instrumentalities, or other government-related entities.
 Holders of sovereign debt may be requested to participate in the rescheduling of such debt and to extend further loans to governmental entities.
 In addition, there is no bankruptcy proceeding by which defaulted sovereign debt may be collected.

-Emerging Market Securities.
-Each Portfolio that may invest in foreign (non-U.S.) securities may invest in securities and instruments that are economically tied to developing (or "emerging market") countries.
-Each Portfolio is subject to the limitation on investment in emerging market securities noted in the Portfolio's Portfolio Summary.
+■ Emerging Market Securities.
+The Portfolio may invest in securities and instruments that are economically tied to developing (or "emerging market") countries.
 PIMCO generally considers an instrument to be economically tied to an emerging market country if: the issuer is organized under the laws of an emerging market country; the currency of settlement of the security is a currency of an emerging market country; the security is guaranteed by the government of an emerging market country (or any political subdivision, agency, authority or instrumentality of such government); for an asset-backed or other collateralized security, the country in which the collateral backing the security is located is an emerging market country; or the security's "country of exposure" is an emerging market country, as determined by the criteria set forth below.
-With respect to derivative instruments, PIMCO generally considers such instruments to be economically tied to emerging market countries if the underlying assets are currencies of emerging market countries (or baskets or indexes of such currencies), or instruments or securities that are issued or guaranteed by governments of emerging market countries or by entities organized under the laws of emerging market countries or if an instrument's "country of exposure" is an emerging market country.
+With respect to derivative instruments,

+PIMCO generally considers such instruments to be economically tied to emerging market countries if the underlying assets are currencies of emerging market countries (or baskets or indexes of such currencies), or instruments or securities that are issued or guaranteed by governments of emerging market countries or by entities organized under the laws of emerging market countries or if an instrument's "country of exposure" is an emerging market country.
 A security's "country of exposure" is determined by PIMCO using certain factors provided by a third-party analytical service provider.
 The factors are applied in order such that the first factor to result in the assignment of a country determines the "country of exposure."
 Both the factors and the order in which they are applied may change in the discretion of PIMCO.
-The current factors listed in the order in which they are applied, are: (i) if an asset-backed or other collateralized security, the country in which the collateral backing the security is located; (ii) the "country of risk" of the issuer; (iii) if the security is guaranteed by the government of a country (or any political subdivision, agency, authority or instrumentality of such government), the country of the government or instrumentality providing the guarantee; (iv) the 'country of risk" of the issuer's ultimate parent; or (v) the country where the issuer is organized or incorporated under the laws thereof.
+The current factors, listed in the order in which they are applied, are: (i) if an asset-backed or other collateralized security, the country in which the collateral backing the security is located; (ii) the "country of risk" of the issuer; (iii) if the security is guaranteed by the government of a country (or any political subdivision, agency, authority or instrumentality of such government), the country of the government or instrumentality providing the guarantee; (iv) the "country of risk" of the issuer's ultimate parent; or (v) the country where the issuer is organized or incorporated under the laws thereof.
 "Country of risk" is a separate four-part test determined by the following factors, listed in order of importance: (i) management location; (ii) country of primary listing; (iii) sales or revenue attributable to the country; and (iv) reporting currency of the issuer.
 PIMCO has broad discretion to identify countries that it considers to qualify as emerging markets.
 In making investments in emerging market securities, the Portfolio emphasizes those countries with relatively low gross national product per capita and with the potential for rapid economic growth.
 Emerging market countries are generally located in Asia, Africa, the Middle East, Latin America and Eastern Europe.
 PIMCO will select the country and currency composition based on its evaluation of relative interest rates, inflation rates, exchange rates, monetary and fiscal policies, trade and current account balances, legal and political developments and any other specific factors it believes to be relevant.